Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### From Azure Monitor, you can view which user turned off a specific virtual machine during the last 14 days.
+### From [Azure Monitor], you can view which user turned off a specific virtual machine during the last 14 days.

 - [ ] No change is needed.
 - [ ] Azure Event Hubs.